antaldaniel/observatory_workflow/README.md

 # Testing our Datathlon workflow

+## Not Fully Automated Worklow: Data Curation & Templates

+This part of the workflow counts on many different contributors who write code on different levels in R, Python, or do not write code at all.
+Automation will be supported with tutorials, potentially solutions, or even a Shiny app, but not **submission day**, i.e. 21 May.

 1. We are creating completely new data tables which go through peer-reviewed code, unit-tests, and a knowledgable curators reviews them from both methodological and documentation point of view.
 Each genuinely new dataset must receive a new DOI, the updated ones receive a DOI version for each table.
 This process needs to be calibrated with curators themselves.
-On **submission day**, i.e. 21 May, we do not want to automate the creation of new indicators and their depositions.
 Here is the [repo](https://github.com/dataobservatory-eu/observatory_data_curators) for the [Automated Observatory Data Curator's Handbook](http://curators.dataobservatory.eu/)

 2. Automation for Zenodo uploads (updates) is encouraged, but not always necessary.
 A Zenodo puts somebody responsible for each upload, so only genuinly new datasets that went through unit-tests, and their curator approved them, should get on Zenodo.
 The  `Working_on_Zenodo.Rmd`, see [here](https://rpubs.com/antaldaniel/zenodo-sandbox-setup) will be a tutorial for curators working in R. We should have a Python tutorial, too.

+## Fully Automated Workflow

 3. In some cases, pre-defined and well-documented datatables can be updated programatically, using the ORCID ID and PAT of their creator.
 Every day an R instance runs a script.